SoMa10321/Simple_Text/README.md

 [![pub package](https://img.shields.io/pub/v/simple_text.svg)](https://pub.dev/packages/simple_text)

-📦 SimpleText — A Smart, Elegant, and Highly Customizable Text Widget for Flutter SimpleText is a ready-to-use widget based on AutoSizeText that provides a rich and highly customizable text experience in Flutter apps.
+📦 SimpleTextWidget — A Smart, Elegant, and Highly Customizable Text Widget for Flutter SimpleTextWidget is a ready-to-use widget based on AutoSizeText that provides a rich and highly customizable text experience in Flutter apps.
 It's designed to simplify the styling process while offering professional control over text appearance, auto-sizing, decoration, alignment, and even tap interactions.

 ✨ Key Features:
 📐 Smart Auto-Sizing using AutoSizeText to avoid overflow or clipping.